IstiqlalBhat/BBAPS/README.md

 1. **Compile and Deploy**
    - Open `ProjectManagement.sol` in [Remix](https://remix.ethereum.org/) (or use Truffle/Hardhat).
-   - Ensure the correct Solidity version.
+   - Check Solidity version.
-   - Deploy to Ganache (local) or a desired testnet.
+   - Deploy to Ganache or a desired testnet.

 2. **Obtain Contract Address & ABI**
-   - Copy the deployed contract address.
+   - Copy the deployed address.
-   - Retrieve the ABI from Remix (or Truffle artifacts).
+   - Get the ABI from Remix or Truffle artifacts.

 ---